Image

 Record Expungement

-• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
+• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
 While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.

 • Curfew Violations: Being in public during hours when a minor is required to be at home.
-These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.
+These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer by your side.

 • Trespassing: In most cases, juvenile trespassing is done with far different intentions than adult trespassing.
-Fortunately, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.
+Fortunately, the courts see this and have far different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.

-• Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
-The Juvenile Division can’t handle cases beyond that age.
-Yet, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge will likely request the juvenile court to supersede.
+• Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
+The Juvenile Division cannot take any cases over that age, but if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge may request the juvenile court to supersede.

 • Gun Possession: Unfortunately, cases of juveniles facing charges for unlawful possession of a firearm are not uncommon.
 Potential penalties for this offense range from fines to more severe consequences like detention or even incarcertation.